-Even though the focus of this website is the independent filmmakers that exist in Melbourne, I think it is only fair to try and at least acknowledge some of the indie filmmakers in Sydney.
+Even though the focus of this website is the independent filmmakers that exist in Melbourne, I think it is only fair to try and at least acknowledge some of the indie filmmakers in other Australian cities.

 As with the Melbourne page, this is a list of indie / experimental / avantgarde filmmakers, not mainstream ones.